orientechnologies/orientdb-docs/datamodeling/Concepts.md

 Classes can be schema-less, schema-full or a mix.
 They can inherit from other classes, creating a tree of classes.
 [Inheritance](http://en.wikipedia.org/wiki/Inheritance_%28object-oriented_programming%29), in this context, means that a sub-class extends a parent class, inheriting all of its attributes.

-Each class has its own [cluster](Concepts.md#cluster).
-A class must have at least one cluster defined, which functions as its default cluster.
+Each class has its own [clusters (data files)](Concepts.md#cluster).
+A non-abstract class (see below) must have at least one cluster defined, which functions as its default cluster.
 But, a class can support multiple clusters.
 When you execute a query against a class, it automatically propagates to all clusters that are part of the class.
 When you create a new record, OrientDB selects the cluster to store it in using a [configurable strategy](../misc/Cluster-Selection.md).

-When you create a new class, by default, OrientDB creates a new [persistent cluster](Concepts.md#physical_cluster) with the same name as the class, in lowercase.
+When you create a new class, by default, OrientDB creates new [persistent clusters](Concepts.md#physical_cluster) with the same name as the class, in lowercase, suffixed with underscore and an integer.
+As a default, OrientDB creates as many clusters per class as many cores (processors) the host machine has.

+Eg. for class `Person`, OrientDB will create clusters `person`, `person_1`, `person_2` and so on so forth.

 ### Abstract Class